 To resolve similar problem faced by direct motor insurers, the Motor Insurers’ Bureau of Hong Kong, which consists of all insurers carrying on direct motor vehicle liability insurance in Hong Kong, has since January 2002 provided a facility of up to HK$200 million through its First Fund to satisfy third party death or bodily injury claims arising from terrorist acts under motor policies.

-Section 25A of the Insurance Ordinance (Cap.41) requires an insurer carrying on general business, other than a professional reinsurer and a captive insurer, to maintain assets in Hong Kong of an amount which is not less than the aggregate of 80% of its net liabilities and the solvency margin applicable to its Hong Kong general business.
+Section 25A of the Insurance Ordinance (Cap.41) and the Insurance (Maintenance of Assets in Hong Kong) Rules (Cap.
+41T) requires an insurer carrying on general business, other than an HK insurer, a designated insurer and a captive insurer, to maintain assets in Hong Kong in respect of its general insurance business with onshore risk.
 The objective is to ensure that, in the event of insolvency of an insurer, assets will be available in Hong Kong to meet the claims of Hong Kong policy holders.
 These claims are accorded a preferential status under Hong Kong’s insolvency law to those of ordinary creditors.

 The IA has issued a Guideline on Corporate Governance of Authorized Insurers (“GL10”) which sets out the minimum standard of corporate governance that is expected of authorized insurers.